DTSA Space Monitoring

 One of TDS’ core missions is to review technical data and monitor defense services and/or technology associated with launches of U.S. spacecrafts by non-U.S. launch vehicles, and other rocket-related programs, to prevent unauthorized transfers of critical U.S. space-related technology.

-TDS monitoring may apply to spacecraft technology transfers under DoC licenses.
+TDS monitoring may apply to spacecraft technology transfers under DoC licenses; see the DoC, Bureau of Industry and Security website.
 It also applies when the DoS Directorate of Defense Trade Controls (DDTC) imposes special export controls (SECs) on space related export authorizations (i.e., licenses and Technical Assistance Agreements).
 SECs consist of:

 - Technology Transfer Control Plans (TTCPs) defining the procedures, controls, and processes a company intends to implement to satisfy the controls and limitations imposed by provisos on the export authorization.